vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

 The 'dark fortnight' (krsna paksa) is the passage of the sun to its 'northern course' (uttarāyana).
 The passage of the sun from one side of the zodiac[^82] to the other (samkranti);
 beginning with Capricorn (makara) and ending with Gemini (mithuna), is six digits (angula) in length.

+[^82]:

+    'The passage of a planet from one sign of the zodiac to another' (samkrānti), occurs in six sections each along the path of the vital breath.
+They are: makara, kumbha, mina, meșa, vrṣa, and mit huna, while on the other half they are: karka, simha, kānyā, tulā, vrscika, and dhanu.
+Similarly, the sun's progress towards the north and towards the south, respectively, is also conceived of as occurring in the breath.
+The period during which the sun moves to the north is considered to be the bestower of good results in the other world, while the period during which the sun proceeds towards the south is considered to be the bestower of good results in this material world.

 </details>